getify/Functional-Light-JS/CONTRIBUTING.md

 ## Search First!

 If you have any questions or concerns, please make sure to search the issues (both open and closed!) first, to keep the churn of issues to a minimum.
-I want to keep my focus on writing the book as much as possible.
+I want to keep my focus on improving the content as much as possible.

 ## Typos?

-This book will go through official editing eventually, and typos will likely all be caught at that stage.
-As such, **typos are not a big concern of mine for now**.
+This book has already been edited.
+Most typos have already been caught and fixed, but there might still be some mistakes here and there.

-If you're going to submit a PR for typo fixes, please be measured in doing so by collecting several small changes into a single PR (in separate commits).
-Or, **just don't even worry about them for now,** because we'll get to them later.
-I promise.
+If you're going to submit a PR for typo fixes, please be measured in doing so, perhaps by collecting several small changes into a single PR (in separate commits).

 ## Reading Experience (Chapter/Section links, etc)

-I understand that reading one long .md file, with no relative cross links to other sections/etc, is not the preferred reading experience for most of you.
-As such, it's totally reasonable to want to file an issue/PR to add those kinds of features.

-This topic has been brought up many times, and I've considered it.
-For now, I **do not** accept these kinds of changes into the repo.

-The main purpose of my book repos is to track and manage the content for the purposes of publication (paid-for ebooks and print books).
-I do this in the open because I also care about providing free and early access to the content, to make sure there is no paywall barrier to learning.

-As such, this repo **is not optimized for your reading experience.** It's optimized for the publishing process.
+This repo **is not optimized for your reading experience.** It's optimized for the publishing process.

-The primary intended reading experience -- likely the most pleasant one for many of you! -- is the ebooks or print books, which I (will eventually) sell.
+The primary intended reading experience -- likely the most pleasant one for many of you! -- is the ebook, [which is now on sale](https://leanpub.com/fljs).
 The balance I'm striking here is releasing the content for free, but selling the reading experience.
 Other authors make different decisions on that balance, but that's what I've come to for now.

-I hope you continue to enjoy and benefit from the content, and I also hope you value it enough to purchase the best reading experience in the ebook/print form (once available).
+I hope you continue to enjoy and benefit from the content, and I also hope you value it enough to purchase the best reading experience in the ebook/print form.